 This 6-mile adventure is run as a “relay,” where participants switch spots en route.
 “Everyone has an opportunity to ride and mush on the dog sled,” says Brian Holt, owner of Good Times Adventures.
-During the 1-hour trip, up to six guests will swap between mushing the dogs, or riding in the dogsled or on a small passenger sleigh with a guide.
-Ages 4 and up.
-800-477-0144.
-6061 Tiger Rd., Breckenridge.
+During the hour and a half trip, up to six guests swap between mushing the dogs or riding in the dogsled or on a small passenger sleigh with a guide.
+Age five and up.
+6061 Tiger Road, Breckenridge

-The 1-hour trip allows up to six adults to switch roles from driver to rider along the way.
-In addition to running their own dogs, Alpine Adventures adopts retired sled dogs from competitive kennels throughout the U.S. “Just because they”re older doesn’t mean that they can’t run or don’t want to,” says kennel manager Tony Brockmeyer.
-Ages 3 and up can ride.
+The 80-minute trip allows up to six adults to switch roles from driver to rider along the way.
+In addition to running their own dogs, Alpine Adventures adopts retired sled dogs from competitive kennels throughout the United States.
+“Just because they’re older doesn’t mean that they can’t run or don’t want to,” says kennel manager Tony Brockmeyer.
+Age three and up can ride.
 Adoptable dogs are also available.
-719-486-9899.
-21767 Highway 24 W., Leadville.
+21767 Highway 24 West, Leadville

-Guests can enjoy a half-day tour that allows up to 2 hours of driving an eight-dog team, all on a 12.5-mile trail.
+Guests can enjoy a half-day tour along a 12.5-mile private trail that allows up to two hours of driving/mushing a six- to eight-dog team.
 Guests learn from Kris Hoffman, an Iditarod musher who co-owns Grizzle-T with wife Sara.
 “It’s the true Iditarod experience,” she says.
 Enjoy post-sledding cookies and drinks, leaving half a day to ski.
-Kids 2 and up can ride.
-80 lbs.+ to drive.
-970-870-1782.
-HC 66 Box 39, Steamboat Springs.
+Kids age two and up can ride.
+80 lbs. and up to drive.
+Steamboat Springs